Young Women in Public Safety Program

 Jobs in the fields of public safety and security are diverse and go far beyond front-line, uniform-wearing, operational positions.
 They include exciting and engaging jobs in fields such as intelligence analysis, policy development, science and technology.
 While there's a clear need to increase the number of young women in these important jobs, knowledge and awareness of the positions is often limited by the lack of access to information about them.

-Because of this disparity, Public Safety, in collaboration with our portfolio agencies, launched the Young Women in Public Safety Pilot Internship Program in July 2017.
+Because of this disparity, Public Safety, in collaboration with other government agencies, launched the Young Women in Public Safety Program in July 2017.

 The Public Safety and Security Field